ninewise/dissertation/umgap/components/pept2lca.md

 However, despite the simple principle, searching for peptides in the index is the computationally hardest step in the pipeline.
-Optimizing the `pept2lca` command was one of the major hurdles during the development of the UMGAP.
+Optimizing the `pept2lca` command was one of the major hurdles during the development of UMGAP.
 It is now parallelized internally and provides several options, such as the option to preload the index in memory, to fully use the available computing power.

-The UMGAP also provides two commands as a combination of others: `umgap prot2tryp2lca` and `umgap prot2kmer2lca`, appending this command after `umgap prot2pept` and `umgap prot2kmer`, respectively.
+UMGAP also provides two commands as a combination of others: `umgap prot2tryp2lca` and `umgap prot2kmer2lca`, appending this command after `umgap prot2pept` and `umgap prot2kmer`, respectively.
 These commands avoid the overhead of printing and parsing the peptides between